Same-sex marriage in Campeche: Public opinion

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 42% of Campeche residents supported same-sex marriage, one of the lowest in the nation, while 55% were opposed.
+A 2017 opinion poll conducted by the Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 42% of Campeche residents supported same-sex marriage, one of the lowest in the nation, while 55% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 56% of the Campeche public opposed same-sex marriage, the third highest in Mexico after Chiapas (59%) and Tabasco (56.5%).